Daily Newsletters

 What to Look For in the Best Shoes for People With Diabetes

 • Cushioning in the forefoot: The most comfortable shoes for diabetics will include extra cushioning.
 This helps to relieve pressure on the feet and therefore reduce the risk of friction, sores, or blisters.
 Cushion in top sneakers and the best tennis shoes for diabetics is especially important for older people with diabetes, because they often experience a loss of fat padding in the feet that can cause thinning of the skin, bony protrusions, or pressure points, according to Dr. Daughtry.
 Look for extra cushion in the forefoot of the shoe, specifically.
-You’ll also want to avoid too much cushion in the midsole of the shoe, a popular feature in running shoes.
-Too much midsole cushioning can make it harder for people with diabetes to “feel the ground” to assist with proprioception and proper balance, Dr. Daughtry says.
-“In diabetics with neuropathy, this is one of the first and most commonly lost sensations, therefore increasing the risk of falls in patients that already have a high rate and risk of falls.”
+You’ll also want to avoid too much cushion in the midsole of the shoe, which can make it harder for people with diabetes to “feel the ground” and thus maintain proprioception and proper balance, Dr. Daughtry says.
+She adds the following: “In diabetics with neuropathy, this is one of the first and most commonly lost sensations, therefore increasing the risk of falls in patients that already have a high rate and risk of falls.”

-• Comfortable fit: Pick shoes with plenty of cushioning, especially in the forefoot area, and with plenty of heel and arch support, Dr. Daughtry recommends.
-“Ideally, diabetics should wear extra-depth diabetic shoes with custom molded diabetic insoles to protect the skin from bony protrusions and pressure points,” she says.
-And if you’re buying online, always try on shoes and walk around with them in your home to make sure they make for a truly comfortable fit before deciding to keep them.
+• Comfortable fit: Pick shoes with plenty of cushioning (especially in the forefoot area) and with plenty of heel and arch support, Dr. Daughtry recommends.
+“Ideally, diabetics should wear extra-depth diabetic shoes with custom molded diabetic insoles,” she says.
+And if you’re buying online, always try on shoes in your home to make sure they make for a truly comfortable fit before deciding to keep them.

 Does Medicare Cover Diabetic Shoes?